alexgeraldo/aw-project/back-end/backend-services/recommendations-service.md

 ## Description

-This service implements recommendation systems for recommending specific entities, on this application it's used to recommend Products and News Articles.
+This service implements recommendation systems to recommend specific entities, on this application it's used for the recommendation of Products and News Articles.

 ## Resources

-Recommendations are ...
+Recommendations are used by the app to populate "Featured Products" sections and also provide "Featured" Articles.

 ## REST API